Family Reports in Australian Parenting Cases

 The family report is only one piece of evidence the court may consider when making decisions and judges can decide whether to accept or reject the family consultant’s recommendations.
 However, family reports are often highly relevant and valuable to the court’s decision.

 The court also recognises that family reports have their limitations.
-A person’s character during a family report interview may be very different to their attitude and behaviour while in court.
+A person’s attitude and behaviour during a family report interview may be very different to their attitude and behaviour while in court.
 Family consultants do not usually have the opportunity to view all the available evidence and their recommendations may be based on incorrect facts or assumptions.
 Ultimately, a judge is not bound to accept the family report, and the family consultant’s recommendations should not replace the court’s role in the family law process.

 Can I object to the family report?